Mycophenolate Mofetil (mye-koe-FEN-oh-late MOE-fe-til)

 - Swallow the tablet or capsule whole.
 Do not break, open, crush, or chew it.
 If a capsule opens or a tablet breaks, throw it away.
 Avoid getting the medicine powder on your skin or in your eyes, nose, or mouth.
 If this does happen, wash your skin with soap and water and rinse well.
 Rinse your eyes, nose, or mouth with large amounts of plain water.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - Do not mix the oral liquid with any other medicines.

 - This medicine should come with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.
 Ask your pharmacist for the Medication Guide if you do not have one.

 If a dose is missed:

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep the medicine tightly closed.
 You may store the oral liquid in the refrigerator, but do not freeze it.

-- Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any leftover medicine after you have finished your treatment.
-You will also need to throw away old medicine after the expiration date has passed.
+- Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.
 The oral liquid will expire 60 days after you get it from the pharmacy.
 Dispose of any liquid medicine that you still have after 60 days.

 - Keep all medicine away from children and never share your medicine with anyone.